Installing Jenkins using VirtualBox and Vagrant

 I prefer using Homebrew for managing my apps.

-brew cask install --force virtualbox --verbose --debug
+brew install --cask --force VirtualBox --verbose --debug

 Step 2 - Install Vagrant Locally

 Vagrant is used to help you create (and re-create) a development environment.
-Think of it this way, VirtualBox allows you to make a virtual computer but Vagrant will help you configure your machine to serve a specific purpose.
+Think of it this way, VirtualBox allows you to make a virtual computer, but Vagrant will help you configure your machine to serve a specific purpose.

 Option 1 - Download Vagrant Installer